Neo-Nazi plotted MP murder for ‘White Jihad’, court told

-A member of the banned neo-Nazi group National Action plotted to murder an MP for “White Jihad”, a court has heard.
+A neo-Nazi plotted to murder an MP and police officer for “White Jihad” before committing “suicide by cop” a court has heard.

-Jack Renshaw, 23, of Skelmersdale, Lancashire, bought a 19inch long Gladius Machete to kill Labour’s Rosie Cooper last summer.
+Alleged National Action spokesman Jack Renshaw, 23, has admitted buying a 19-inch-long Gladius Machete to kill Labour’s Rosie Cooper last summer.

-Afterwards, he planned to take hostages to lure a police officer to the scene so he could kill her too, jurors heard.
+Afterwards, he threatened to take hostages to lure a police officer to the scene so he could kill her too, jurors heard.

+He allegedly told fellow National Action members he would pretend he was wearing an explosive vest to commit “suicide by cop”.

-The murderous scheme was foiled by disenchanted former National Action member Robbie Mullen who reported the threat to Hope Not Hate, jurors were told.
+The scheme was foiled by disenchanted former National Action member Robbie Mullen who reported the threat to Hope Not Hate, the charity set up to combat far right extremism, jurors were told.

 On the opening day of his trial, Renshaw pleaded guilty to preparing acts of terrorism as well as making a threat to kill Detective Constable Victoria Henderson.